 6. Lemons

 Lemons add zest to any dish.
-They are very easily available and are mostly used for garnishing the dishes.
-Furthermore, they are rich sources of important nutrients that our body needs to function.
+They are very readily available and are mainly used for garnishing dishes.
+Furthermore, they are rich sources of essential nutrients our body needs to function.

 Vitamin C Content: